Battle of Luding Bridge

-The Battle of Luding Bridge (泸定桥战斗 (瀘定橋戰鬥, Lúdìng Qiáo Zhàndòu)) of 1935 was a controversial crossing of the Luding Bridge by the soldiers of the Fourth Regiment of the Chinese Workers and Peasants' Army during the Long March.
+The Battle of Luding Bridge (泸定桥战斗 (瀘定橋戰鬥, Lúdìng Qiáo Zhàndòu)) of 1935 was a controversial crossing of the Luding Bridge by the soldiers of the Fourth Regiment of the Chinese Workers and Peasants' Red Army during the Long March.
 The bridge, situated over the Dadu River in Luding County, Garzê Tibetan Autonomous Prefecture, Sichuan, China, was located about 80 kilometers west of the city of Ya'an and was a river crossing vital to the Red Army.

 Overview of the bridge's role in the Long March

 Fleeing from pursuing Chinese Nationalist forces, the communists found that there were not enough boats to cross the Dadu River (Sichuan province).
 Thus, they were forced to use Luding Bridge, a Qing dynasty suspension bridge built in 1701.
 The bridge consisted of thirteen heavy iron chains with a span of some 100 yards.
 Thick wooden boards lashed over the chains provided the roadway across the bridge.

-On the morning of May 28, 1935 the 4th regiment of Lin Biao's 2nd division, 1st Corps of the Chinese Red Army received an urgent order from general headquarters: Luding Bridge must be captured on May 29, 1935, one day ahead of the original schedule.
+On the morning of May 28, 1935, the 4th regiment of Lin Biao's 2nd division, 1st Corps of the Chinese Red Army, received an urgent order from general headquarters: Luding Bridge must be captured on May 29, 1935, one day ahead of the original schedule.